dotchain/dotjs/README.md

 This ES6 port of the [Go implementation](https://github.com/dotchain/dot) is ready with full interoperability.
 See [library documentation](library.md) for documentation on how to use the library.

-The recommended approach is to use DotDB which provides an easier interface.
+The recommended approach is to use DotDB which provides an easier interface to work with.

 ## DotDB

 DotDB is a distributed, convergent, reactive database-like store built on top of the DOT's operational-transformation approach.

 DotDB is designed to work on browsers with collaborative edits automatically converging.
 It is reactive in that **views** can be created which are automatically maintained when the underlying references change (either locally or remotely).

-DotDB allows rich types and hierarchies -- including the obligatory collaborative text -- with a database like flavor but it doesn't implement SQL semantics.

 This is a standalone ES6 package with no external dependencies, available at **dist/dotdb.js**

+### Types

+DotDB allows rich types and hierarchies -- including the obligatory collaborative text -- with a database like flavor but it doesn't implement SQL semantics (transactions) or use SQL as the query language.

+The basic primitive types in DotDB are:

+1, **Null** (no value).
+This is gennerally not explicitly stored but simply the resulting of fetching a key or a ref that does not exist.
+2. **Num** (any rational number): `new dotdb.Num(5.3)`
+3. **Bool** (a boolean): `new dotdb.Bool(true)`
+4. **Text** (unicode editable string): `new dotdb.Text("hello")`

+In addition, DotDB supports composite types:

+1. **Dict** is a map-like collection of any DotDB values (primitive or composite).
+The key must be a string.
+2. **Seq** is an array-like collection of any DotDB values.

+Note: **Dict** is generally preferred over **Seq** for most actual storage needs as this is both simpler and more efficient.
+When ordering is required, a field can specify the order and the whole collection sorted to yield the **Seq**.

+All derived objects are expected to be of the same shape as the above.

+There are two other special types of values:

+1. **Runnable** values are value that need to be evaluated.
+An example is **Ref** which holds the path (reference) to another object in the current.
+The value of **Ref** should be treated as the value it points to.
+All runnable values implement a method: `run(store)` to yield the actual result of evaluating them.
+2. **Functions** are values that need to be invoked with arguments.
+An example is `Field`.
+Functions implement a `invoke(store, args)` method where the `args` field is a `Dict` with keys being the named parameters required by the function.

 ### Store

 The store is the root versioned object in DotDB.
 A store can be created like so:

 ```js